awsdocs/amazon-ec2-user-guide/doc_source/troubleshooting-launch.md

 + If you are launching instances into a cluster placement group, you can get an insufficient capacity error\.
 For more information, see [Placement group rules and limitations](placement-groups.md#concepts-placement-groups)\.
 + Try creating an On\-Demand Capacity Reservation, which enables you to reserve Amazon EC2 capacity for any duration\.
 For more information, see [On\-Demand Capacity Reservations](ec2-capacity-reservations.md)\.
 + Try purchasing Reserved Instances, which are a long\-term capacity reservation\.
 For more information, see [Amazon EC2 Reserved Instances](https://aws.amazon.com/ec2/purchasing-options/reserved-instances/)\.

+## The requested configuration is currently not supported\.
+Please check the documentation for supported configurations\.<a name="troubleshooting-instance-configuration"></a>

+### Description<a name="troubleshooting-instance-configuration-description"></a>

+You get the `Unsupported` error when you try to launch a new instance because the instance configuration is not supported\.

+### Cause<a name="troubleshooting-instance-configuration-cause"></a>

+The error message provides additional details\.
+For example, an instance type or instance purchasing option might not be supported in the specified Region or Availability Zone\.

+### Solution<a name="troubleshooting-instance-configuration-solution"></a>

+Try a different instance configuration\.
+To search for an instance type that meets your requirements, see [Finding an Amazon EC2 instance type](instance-discovery.md)\.

 ## Instance terminates immediately<a name="troubleshooting-launch-internal"></a>